June Carter & Johnny Cash got married on March 1, 1968

 Johnny Cash – Hurt video (also features June Carter Cash)

 This video was filmed in February 2003, when Johnny Cash was 71.
 Within seven months of the video’s debut, both Johnny and June had passed away.
-The couple was married for 35 years.
+The couple had been married for 35 years.

 John R. Cash: February 26, 1932 – September 12, 2003